reek/anti-adblock-killer/README.md

 ## Help
-1. Check if script manager is activated.
+1. Check if script manager is enabled.
 (Greasemonkey, Tampermonkey, NinjaKit).
-2. Check if Anti-Adblock Killer is activated.
+2. Check if Anti-Adblock Killer is enabled.
-3. Check if you have installed the latest version of Anti AdBlock Killer | Userscript
+3. Check if you have installed the latest version of Anti AdBlock Killer | Userscript (Step 3)
-4. Check if you have subscribe to Anti-Adblock Killer | Filters for Adblockers - [Subscribe](http://bc.vc/jGFxOb)
+4. Check if you have subscribe to Anti-Adblock Killer | Filters for Adblockers (Step 2)
 5. Check if you have another userscript not interfere with Anti AdBlock Killer.
 6. Disable userscripts: Anti-AntiBlock Plus, Anti-Adblocker, because it can generate the conflict.
 7. Disable add-ons: Disable Anti-Adblock 3.1, Ghostery, Online Security Avast, Donotrackme, Kaspersky Anti-Banner, Freebox (Anti-pub), because it can generate the conflict.
+8. Remove duplicates Anti-Adblock Killer (Userscripts/Filters)
-8. Check if the site is in "Supported Sites and Changelog".
+9. Check if the site is in "Supported Sites and Changelog".
   1. If the site is not in it, please report it [here](https://github.com/reek/anti-adblock-killer/wiki/Report-Guide).
   2. If it exists, but the script does not work, it probably means that the anti adblock protection has changed in it please report it [here](https://github.com/reek/anti-adblock-killer/wiki/Report-Guide)
-9. Consult Discussions or Issues
+10. Consult Discussions or Issues

 ## Browsers supported